davidobodo/learning-node/README.md

 -Streams are little bits of information that come in one at a time in Node. payloads come into an http request as a stream

- -ping route- just to show that ur app is still alive
+ -ping route-just to show that ur app is still alive

+ -use file system as a key value store